-- High HCG levels during and after the first trimester,Hypogastric pain
+- High HCG levels during and after the first trimester.

 - If in case the cancer cells have spread to the lungs, then the person may experience shortness of breath, chest pain, and may cough up blood.

-In some people, the signs of the disease may be apparent, but some people may be asymptomatic (showing no signs).
+- In some people, the signs of the disease may be apparent, but some people may be asymptomatic.

 Stages of Choriocarcinoma

-The stages of Choriocarcinoma which usually refers to uterine choriocarcinoma, is the FIGO staging system and it is as follows:
+Choriocarcinoma, also referred to as uterine choriocarcinoma, had the FIGO staging system, which is as follows:

-It then starts spreading and now is limited to the female genital tract only.
+- STAGE II: It then starts spreading and is limited to the female genital tract only.

-It then starts spreading upwards towards the lungs.
+- STAGE III: It starts spreading upwards towards the lungs.